groggero95/tsca/REPORT.md

 $ ./graph.py newname_TIME.BIN
 ```
 It will appear the resulting distribution of samples versus the number of clock cycles.
-The following figure is one example of what you should obain:
+The following figure is most likely what you should obtain:

 <div align="center">
   <img style="padding:20px" src="./figures/100k_zybo.png" width="500"/>
 </div>

 and is generated from 100000 samples on a 128 bits key.
+It is a Gaussian distribution, which shows clearly that, even without the intervention of an operating system, on average the computations take a different time.
+If we don't consider the uncertainty related to the time measuring functions, this behavior is clearly due to algorithm data dependencies.

 ### OS acquisition